lupantech/ineqmath/README.md

 ./run_test_data_gemma.sh
 ```

-If the dataset can't be loaded automatically, please download the json form dataset manually by:
+If the dataset can't be loaded automatically, please download the JSON-formatted dataset manually by:
 ```shell
 mkdir ../../data
 cd ../../data
 wget https://huggingface.co/datasets/AI4Math/IneqMath/resolve/main/json/test.json
 ```

-If you want to run other models on our test set, you could subtitute the model engine name in `ENGINES` of the `.sh` file, and then run it.
+If you want to run other models on our test set, you could substitute the model engine name in `ENGINES` of the `.sh` file, and then run it.

 ### Evaluate Models on <b><span style="color:#103756;">Ineq</span><span style="color:#D03C36;">Math</span></b> Dev Set